 The faux fur ruff around the hood is removable, as is the hood itself.
 Both zip off easily, though figuring out how to zip the ruff back on can be a brainteaser.
 We hear those are good for you.
 Fleece features seem to be a theme with this jacket, with microfleece exterior pockets, cuffs, and collar.

 As we've discussed, the two front pockets are fleece-lined and great for hands or valuables.
 There are also two interior media pockets.
-One has a zipper.
-The other is a drop pocket, with no zipper, Velcro, or snap to secure it.
+One has a zipper, and the other is a drop pocket, with no zipper, Velcro, or snap to secure it.
 Both are big enough for smartphones, and the combination is excellent.
 Since we reach for our phones often, it's great to grab it without scrapping past rough zipper teeth.
 And the drop pocket is deep enough that a phone can't easily escape.
 We can zip credit cards into the other one and be ready to hit the town.

 — Clark Tate